The weather is fair and it’s time to get busy outdoors, or more specifically, get busy planting your garden.

 Helpful plant neighbors can also protect against crop-killing pests.
 Likewise, you’ll want to keep bad cucumber neighbors well away.

-These are plants that can take too much moisture for themselves or hog the nutrients your cucumbers need to thrive.
+These are plants that can take too much moisture for themselves or hog the nutrients they need to thrive.

-Here’s a list of plants that help cucumber grow better.
+Here’s a list of the best companion plants for cucumbers.
 Some of these keep pests away, some enrich the soil, enhance flavor, and others provide shade.

 - Corn (controls wilt and provides shade)